 Euronet also encourages broad-based employee stock ownership through various Stockholder approved stock compensation plans.
-More than 350 employees have received awards in a combination of stock options and restricted stock.
+More than 400 employees have received awards in a combination of stock options and restricted stock.
 This means that, like other Stockholders, employees broadly participate in both the upside opportunity and the downside risk of our performance.
 The allocation of stock bonus awards is progressive, so that as an employee's total compensation increases, an increasing percentage of total compensation is paid in restricted stock and/or stock options.
 This ensures that higher paid employees have a greater at risk financial interest in the sustained success of Euronet.
 Further, our insider trading policy prohibits our executives and directors from engaging in hedging transactions designed to offset decreases in the market value of Euronet Common Stock.
 Our insider trading policy also contains restrictions on holding securities in a margin account or pledging securities as collateral for a loan.
 Exceptions to this restriction on pledging may be granted by the General Counsel under limited circumstances when the pledgor demonstrates the financial capacity to repay a loan without resorting to the pledged securities.
-Mr. Brown was granted a waiver of this restriction on pledging shares in connection with the pledge of shares to secure a loan from a third-party bank for a personal investment equal to 8% of the total value of shares he holds.
-Based on recent stock price appreciation, the value of shares pledged now significantly exceeds the amount of the loan and the number of shares held as collateral is expected to be reduced over time.
+Mr. Brown was granted a waiver of this restriction on pledging shares in connection with the pledge of shares to secure a loan from a third-party bank for a personal investment equal to approximately 7% of the total value of shares he holds.

 The Compensation Committee has adopted stock ownership guidelines for the Chief Executive Officer and the non-executive Directors.
-The guidelines provide that after a compliance period of five years, the Chief Executive Officer is required to hold Euronet stock, or in-the-money value of equity awards of Euronet stock, with an aggregate value at least equal to five-times his annual base salary, and each Director is required to hold Euronet shares, or in-the-money value of equity awards of Euronet stock, with an aggregate value at least equal to four times the cash component of the annual Board fee.
+The guidelines provide that after a compliance period of five years, the Chief Executive Officer is required to hold Euronet stock, or in-the-money value of equity awards of Euronet stock, with an aggregate value at least equal to five-times his annual base salary, and each Director is required to hold Euronet shares, or in-the-money value of equity awards of Euronet stock, with an aggregate value at least equal to four times he cash component of the annual Board fee.
 Our Chief Executive Officer and each Director exceeds the applicable stock ownership guideline thresholds.
-As of December 31, 2013, our CEO owned Euronet Stock and in-the-money stock options with a value equal to 175 times his annual base salary.
-Our Directors owned Euronet Stock and in-the-money stock options with values equal to a multiple of the cash component of the annual Board fee as follows: Messrs.
-Althasen (27 times), Olechowski (24 times), Schmitt (44 times), Scocimara (7 times), McDonnell (43 times); Ms. Cordova (4 times) and Ms. Strandjord (25 times).
+As of December 31, 2014, our CEO owned Euronet Stock with a value equal to 156 times his annual base salary.
+Our Directors owned Euronet Stock with values equal to a multiple of the cash component of the annual Board fee as follows: Messrs.
+Althasen (32 times), Olechowski (21 times), Schmitt (44 times), Scocimara (9 times), McDonnell (51 times); and Callegari (8 times); Ms. Cordova (5 times) and Ms. Strandjord (26 times).